ingo/ingo.github.io/_recipes/tandoori_champ_indian_lamb_ribs.md

 time: 1 hour 30 minutes (including marination time)
 title: Tandoori Champ (Indian Lamb Ribs)
 ---

+Served with lemon wedges and melted butter.
 In India, these ribs would be cooked in a tandoor, a clay oven.
 To achieve a similar oven-roasted effect on a charcoal or gas grill, cook the ribs over indirect heat, then finish them with a sear directly over the fire.

 ### Ingredients